In Life And Death: How Kashmir Remembers Trans Icon Reshma | BOOM

 Listen to this Article

-On 06 November, Kashmir woke up to the shocking news of famous transgender Reshma's death.
+On 6 November, Kashmir woke up to the news of the death of its transgender icon, Reshma.
 Abdul Rashid, popularly known as Reshma was battling with cancer and passed away at a hospital in Srinagar.

-People from Kashmir paid her last rites.
-It was for the first time that thousands of people joined the funeral of a transgender in the valley.
+It was for the first time that thousands of people joined the funeral of a transgender person in the Valley.

-With a total population of 4,000 transgender community lives in anxiety, depression and fear, with many of them are being constantly harassed and threatened on the streets.
-The marginalized community of the valley depends largely on arranging marriages (locally known as mazemyaraz), and singing and dancing at occasions, for their livelihood.
+With a population of 4,000 transgender people, the community lives in anxiety, depression, and fear.

+Many of them face harassment and threats in their daily lives.
+The marginalized community of the Valley depend largely on arranging marriages (locally known as mazemyaraz), and singing and dancing on occasions, for their livelihood.

-However, Rashid changed the perspective of the people and developed a deep sense of respect for her tribe among the people, especially on social media.
-It was actually her song that she sang at a wedding—which took the internet by storm in 2018.
-After that people used to invite her to their weddings often and the singer became a regular feature in Kashmiri weddings as well as video projects.
-BOOM spoke to Reshma's friends, colleagues and some trans activists in the valley to understand how she became so popular, what she meant for the trans community in Kashmir.
+Reshma had, however, changed the perspective of the people.
+She was celebrated, on social media.

+It was her song that she sang at a wedding—which took the internet by a storm in 2018.

 Do you always want to share the authentic news with your friends?